narnaud/natvis4qt/SUPPORT.md

 [^1]: Only in dynamic debug builds of Qt
 [^2]: This visualizer is complex.
 You might need to bump the recursion limit in the Visual Studio settings.
 There's no known setting for VS Code.
+[^3]: Has support for the Image Watch extension in Visual Studio if the image is RGB(A) with 32bits/pixel.